dchu096/dweeber/README.md

 # Bugs

 There is bugs all over the code as i always going for the most features as possible.I have been working on to repair some already, but still a lot of repair in the future, if you do like to help please do submit pull requests.
+Otherwise feel free to join the support server to raise a issue

 # Credits